Health Insurance Requirements

 |Fall Term: 2022||Spring/Summer Terms: 2023||Summer Terms (All Sessions): 2023|

-Changes/corrections that may affect or reverse a student's waiver, enrollment in the mandatory SHIP or being charged the health insurance fee must be posted to the student's university account no later than the posted deadline for the current term.
-(Including, but not limited to, a change/correction in residency, citizenship or visa status)
+Changes/corrections that may affect or reverse a student's waiver, enrollment in the mandatory SHIP, or being charged the health insurance fee must be posted to the student's university account no later than the posted deadline for the current term.
+(Including, but not limited to, a change in residency, citizenship or visa status, class enrollment, etc.)

 Submit your status changes as early as possible and follow-up with the appropriate department(s) to ensure all changes are POSTED timely and verify your university records are financial accounts are accurate.